tekknolagi/tekknolagi.github.com/_posts/2023-02-04-interpreters-and-compilers.md

 * Write the machine code to disk

 [^graal]: Some interpreters don't make it past the AST interpreter stage
     because they don't need to!
-Compilers like Graal have put in the work to make AST interpreters very very fast.
+The authors of Graal, for example, have put in the work to make AST interpreters very very fast.
 This is an unusually impressive feat and we don't want to do that much work here.

 At each stage, we will do a little more work up-front (before starting user program execution) than before.
 This means that interpreter start-up will be